btc-ag/community/CONTRIBUTING.md

 ### Formatting

 Ensure proper formatting of all files.

+For C++:
+* Use clang-format.
+All master versions of all community release units include a .clang-format configuration file, which is provided by the conan conventions package.

-For Java and Xtend, use the Eclipse formatter.
+For Java and Xtend:
+* Use the Eclipse formatter.

-Use the following workspace settings for the Java formatter, which are used by the Xtend formatter:
+* Use the following workspace settings for the Java formatter, which are used by the Xtend formatter:
   * Tab policy: Spaces only
   * Indentation size: 4

-Unfortunately, they cannot be set in the project settings as of Xtend 2.14 (see https://bugs.eclipse.org/bugs/show_bug.cgi?id=405956).
+* Unfortunately, these settings cannot be set in the project settings as of Xtend 2.14 (see https://bugs.eclipse.org/bugs/show_bug.cgi?id=405956).

-Currently, this is not automatically checked and it is hard to check this manually, so please handle this responsibly.
+* Currently, this is not automatically checked and it is hard to check this manually, so please handle this responsibly.

-### Xtend code style
+### Code and design guidelines

-In general, all conventions under http://wiki.e-konzern.de/display/BTCCABCOM/Conventions apply (not available publicly at the time of writing).
+The code and design guidelines applicable for all community projects can be found under http://wiki.e-konzern.de/display/BTCCABCOM/Conventions apply (not available publicly at the time of writing).

+#### Xtend code style

 There are some specific conventions regarding Xtend code style:
 * Access and storage class modifiers for members